 Debbie supports the Administrative, Accounting, and Education areas of the Center.
 As the Center’s Operations Coordinator, she is responsible for organizing and coordinating a variety of office functions and processes to ensure organizational effectiveness and efficiency.

 Prior to joining the Center, Debbie spent 16 years at Humana Insurance Company where she held supervisory positions in the Finance and Small Business Quoting areas.
 Both roles included a strong emphasis on delivering a high level of customer service and quality, and building human capital.
 She also initiated and completed several process improvement projects.

 Debbie earned her Associate’s Degree in Management Development from Fox Valley Technical College, where she is currently a member of the Business Management/Management Development Advisory Committee.

-Office CoordinatorArea of focus: Operations & Clinical Business Intelligence Network
+Office CoordinatorArea of focus: Customer Service & Clinical Business Intelligence Network

 Nina is responsible for the fulfillment of book and DVD orders from individuals, and domestic and international health organizations.
 She monitors and maintains all e-mail lists for Centerline, the Center’s monthly e-newsletter.
 Nina is in charge of all shipping functions and assists with supply orders.
 She also assists with administrative and office support tasks.

 Prior to joining the ThedaCare Center for Healthcare Value, Nina worked as a human resources assistant with Appleton Cardiology Associates.
 She was responsible for submitting all open enrollment forms, assisted with benefit and insurance issues, and processed, submitted and maintained all records of physicians’ out-of-pocket medical expenses.
 Nina was a stay-at-home mother of three for 20 years prior to working at Skyline Technologies as the receptionist.